 The Privacy Rule

-The Privacy Rule requires Administrative, Physical and Technical Safeguards to protect PHI (protected healthcare information).
-The following list provides several ways the practice may provide such protection:
+The Privacy Rule requires Administrative, Physical and Technical Safeguards for PHI (protected healthcare information).
+The following list provides several ways the practice may provide such safeguards:

 - Secondary exits to the practice should automatically lock from the outside.